✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 Set the frame: dates, cities, shape

-Open a blank page — we’re building this together.
-Our worked example: a marketing manager from Pune with twelve days of approved leave and around ₹4.2 lakh in savings.
-The frame comes first, because everything else hangs off it: 03-10-2026 to 12-10-2026 — ten days, nine nights, two cities.
-London and Edinburgh.
-Two cities in ten days is a believable ratio; it leaves room to actually see things, and it matches the leave letter that will sit in the same file.
+Open a blank page.
+Our worked example, and it is only that — an illustration, not a template to copy: an applicant with twelve days of approved leave and around ₹4.2 lakh in savings.
+The frame comes first, because everything else hangs off it.
+03-10-2026 to 12-10-2026.
+Ten days, nine nights, two cities: London and Edinburgh.
+That ratio leaves room to actually see things, and it agrees with the leave letter sitting in the same file.

 Days 1–5: London, paced like a human being